 - Plumber Killed in a Catastrophic Trench Collapse

 Two workers are killed every month in trench collapses in the United States.
 This video tells the story of how a 46 year-old plumber became one of those victims.
+It is based on a real worker fatality case that was investigated by the New York Fatality Assessment and Control Evaluation program.
+The video can be used as a training tool to facilitate classroom discussion and highlight key prevention messages for worker training.

 - Truck Driver Buried in Smoldering Mulch